 With the DVMA, regulations have been created which allow non-academic staff and, upon request, also the academic staff represented by the Staff Council (e.g. SHK, WHK, WMA), even beyond a pandemic situation, to agree mobile work arrangements with the responsible person in the institution under certain conditions, up to a maximum of 40 per cent of the contractually agreed working time.
 Mobile work does not require a telecommuting workstation and enables not only working from home.
 Rather, the employee may carry out their work – as previously agreed in writing with the employer – at any place of work outside Leipzig University.
 Mobile work can be arranged for a period of up to one year.
 Extensions are possible.

-Please note that due to the pandemic, the provisions of this service agreement will be modified by the special regulations on mobile work until 28 February 2021.
+Please note that due to the pandemic, the provisions of this service agreement will be modified by the special regulations on mobile work until at least 31 May 2021.

 Rules on working hours